stefaneichert/OpenLidarToolbox/README.md

 ### **Input:**

 ***Unclassified point cloud:***
 Unclassified point cloud in LAS or LAZ format.
 Noise classified as ASPRS class 7 will be exempt from the processing, all other preexisting classification will be ignored.
+Point clouds with more than 30 million points will fail or will take very long to process.

 ### **Parameters:**
 ***Cell Size:***